Amalrician: Amalric of Bena

 Amalric of Bena (c.
 1140/1150–1204) (also known as Amalricus de Bena (Latin), Amaury de Bène (French), and Amalric of Chartres) was a French priest and scholar, credited as the founder and inspiration behind the religious group.
 Little is known about his early life, but it is believed he was born in the village of Bène in the Chartres region.
-He likely received his education in Chartres and later attended the University of Paris, where he became well-versed in the Seven Liberal Arts (fr: septem artes liberales).
+He likely received his education in Chartres and later attended the University of Paris, where he became well-versed in the Seven Liberal Arts (septem artes liberales).
 In Paris, he obtained a Magister artium degree, allowing him to teach in the Faculty of Liberal Arts.
 It is assumed he also received minor holy orders prior to his degree, and that his later studies in theology earned him a master's degree from the University of Paris.
 It is unclear upon which date he was ordained as a priest.

 Amalric was highly regarded as a teacher, especially in the field of logic.
 His reputation earned him the role of tutor to the eldest son and heir of King Philip II Augustus, who was born in 1187 and later became King Louis VIII.
 It is possible that Amalric also had a close relationship with the prince himself.
 However, the exact nature and duration of their connection remains unknown.

 Amalric was a controversial figure known for his unconventional thinking and penchant for contradicting his colleagues.
 Unlike many of his peers, he did not teach in the theology faculty, but in the liberal arts faculty; however, he still engaged in theological discussions in his lessons.
 He was notorious for challenging traditional beliefs and advocating for bold, outsider perspectives, amassing a significant following of students.